LipikaM/quick-docker/README.md

 Why to run the applications in different containers not in one VM ?
 - runtime isolations (In case application A requires JRE7 and application B requires JRE8)

-#Important Docker Jargons:#
+#Important Docker Jargons:

 Images:

 - Images are read only templates used to create containers.
 - Images can have layers of other images
-- Imgaes are stored in Docker registry
+- Images are stored in Docker registry

 Containers:

 - Image is a classes then contaners are the instance of a class.
-- Containers	are	lightweight	and	portable	encapsulations	of	an	environment	in	which	to	run	applications.
+- Containers	are	lightweight	and	portable	encapsulations	of	an	environment	to run applications.
 - Containers	are	created	from	images.
 Inside	a	container,	it	has	all	the	binaries	and	dependencies	needed	to	run	the	application.

+Registries	and	Repositories:

+- Images are stored under registries
+- You can host your own registry or use docker's existing public registry which is called DockerHub.
+- Inside the registry, images are stored under repositories.
+- Docker repository	is	a	collection	of	different	docker images	with	the	same	name,	that	have	different	tags,	each	tag	usually	represents	a	different	version	of	the	image.